politician/myapp/docs/development.md

    - **Local/Docker**: in your terminal
    - **Kubernetes**: in your terminal by pressing `s` or press `space` to watch them in the [Tilt UI](http://localhost:10350)

-4. View your app on http://localhost:3000
+4. View my app on http://localhost:3000

 ## Live-reload

 1. Change something in your source code
 2. Watch your logs and see how quickly the server is restarted
-3. Refresh your browser and you should see the change in your app
+3. Refresh your browser and you should see the change in my app

 ## View traces in Jaeger

-Your app comes with several plugins for observability, refer to the [observability](observability.md) section for more details.
+my app comes with several plugins for observability, refer to the [observability](observability.md) section for more details.

 1. Start a local Jaeger instance: `yarn jaeger:init`
 2. Open the Jaeger UI: http://localhost:16686
-3. Make a request to [your app](http://localhost:3000)
+3. Make a request to [my app](http://localhost:3000)
 4. Note the `trace_id` in the logs and search for it in the Jaeger UI

 ### Running in Kubernetes